optimizationBenchmarking/optimizationBenchmarking/README.md

 and virtually all other [metaheuristics](http://en.wikipedia.org/wiki/Metaheuristic).

+## System Requirements

+1. Java 1.7
+2. optional: a LaTeX installation such as MikTeX or TexLive
+3. the [third party libraries](https://github.com/optimizationBenchmarking/optimizationBenchmarking/blob/master/LICENSE.md) `optimizationBenchmarking` depends on if and only if you do not use the stand-alone/full executable

+## Optimization and Anytime Algorithms

 Optimization algorithms are algorithms which can find (approximate) solutions for computationally hard (e.g., [NP-hard](http://en.wikipedia.org/wiki/NP-hard)) problems, such as the